“Never cease to act because you fear you may fail. The true secret is to know your own worth. It will carry you through many dangers.”

 In the late 1800s, Hawai‘i experienced a large wave of immigration from Japan and China who were attracted by its growing sugar cane industry.
 As a result of this influx of foreigners to the islands, smallpox and influenza — which had been introduced by missionaries decades before — again swept across Hawai‘i, and decimated 85% of the native population within 50 years.
 In response to this, Lili‘uokalani went door to door in her twenties to raise money to build Hawai‘i’s first public hospital, Queen’s Hospital, which opened in 1860.

 Already named his heir apparent, Lili‘uokalani also served as the sole regent in power while her brother, King David Kalakaua, traveled the world in 1881.
-During this time, she managed the eruption of a volcano, organizing the construction of dams to divert the flow of molten lava.
+During this time, she managed plans related to the eruption of a volcano, organizing the construction of dams to divert the flow of molten lava.
 She also established schools for Native Hawaiians.

 In the 1880s, Hawai‘i had become a very strategic port to the United States, and a movement to annex Hawai‘i began.
 The movement was organized by a group of American businessmen who called themselves “The Hawaiian League,” and in 1887, they forced the King to sign a new constitution, which came to be known as the Bayonet Constitution.
 This constitution stripped the King of much of his power, and took away voting rights from native Hawaiians and Asian citizens, requiring land ownership in order to vote.